zchaoking/zhichao/_pages/about.md

   - /about.html
 ---

-Zhichao Wang was a Research Fellow at School of Electrical Engineering and Telecommunications at University of New South Wales (ranked at 19 QS World University Ranking-2024), under supervision of Prof. Victor Solo between 2019-2021.
-Before that he got the Phd degree from Tsinghua University, department of automation in 2018, China.
+Zhichao Wang was a Research Fellow at School of [Electrical Engineering and Telecommunications](https://www.unsw.edu.au/engineering/our-schools/electrical-engineering-telecommunications) at [University of New South Wales](https://www.unsw.edu.au), under supervision of [Prof. Victor Solo](https://www2.ee.unsw.edu.au/~victors/) between 2019-2021.
+Before that he got the Phd degree from [Tsinghua University](https://www.tsinghua.edu.cn/en/), department of automation in 2018, China.
-Now he is working at the largest general insurance company Insurance Australia Group (IAG) as Data Scientist, Australia, and he is passionate about achieving valuable data outcomes and producing actionable insights.
 His papers have been published in the top-tier conferences and journals in the field of machine learning,  data mining and control science, such as CDC, ICASSP, CVPR, AAAI, CIKM, Journal of Process Control, IEEE-TCSVT, IEEE- VLDB, IEEE-TKDE, ACM-TKDD, IEEE-TNNLS etc.

 A data-driven personal website